-Report on the suitability test of the ambient air quality measuring system BAM-1020 with PM2.5 pre-separator of the company Met One Instruments, Inc. for the component PM2.5, Report-No.: 936/21209919/A
+Report on the suitability test of the ambient air quality measurement system BAM-1020 with PM2.5 pre-separator of the company Met One Instruments, Inc. for the component suspended particulate matter PM2.5, Report-No.: 936/21209919/A

 Figure 67: Distribution for Emfab filters of (A) Pre spread weighed relative to the checkweight and (B) Post spread weighed relative to the checkweight.